qavikamal2323/Ai266-spring22/Assignment 3/readme.md

 # This is Assignment 3

 ## QAVI KAMAL (64145):
-        I train the model of KNN and getting accuaray i drop the column 27 and target using python libaray and improve quality by increasing neighbours
+           problem: it take much time to train the model but when i put 15 neighbours it give accurcay of 49% but i increased it to 51% by increase neighbours I train the model of KNN and getting accuaray i drop the column 27 and target using python libaray and improve quality by increasing neighbours
 ![image](https://user-images.githubusercontent.com/99618952/169029567-86d7a188-ae67-4273-82e2-0471a2fda922.png)

 ## ASHAR KHAN (64271):